relaypro-open/dog/docs/dog_in_a_box.md

 dog-vm-host is a Ubuntu server, and acts as the build server for the applications and hosts three LXD containers, all running Ubuntu also.
 - dog-server: hosts dog_trainer, dog_park, rethinkdb, and rabbitmq
+- app-server: runs nginx, dog_agent
-- dog-agent1,2: each run dog_agent
+- db-server: runs postgresql, dog_agent

 # Install:
 - ensure your ssh-agent has the key(s) needed to access dog repos